lynn/koakuma/README.md

 * Type tags in the channel to guess the answer!

 ## Is this SFW?
-By default (and on the server) Koakuma only serves images also tagged with `rating:s` (safe).
-You can run your own instance and remove that bit of the query, of course, if you’d prefer…
+Yes; by default (and on the official Discord server) Koakuma only serves images from `safebooru.donmai.us`.
+You can run your own instance and point it to `danbooru.donmai.us`, of course, if you’d prefer…

 ## Why Koakuma?
 Well, she fetches stuff from libraries.